videolan/x265/doc/reST/cli.rst

 makes the :option:`--input` specifier optional for the input file.
 If there are two extra arguments, the second is treated as the output bitstream filename, making :option:`--output` also optional if the input filename was implied.
-This makes :command:`x265 in.yuv out.hevc` a valid command line.
+This makes :command:`x265 in.y4m out.hevc` a valid command line.
 If there are more than two extra arguments, the CLI will consider this an error and abort.